Skip to Main Content

 Visit the program for more information.

-Oregon Psychiatric Access Line (OPAL Program) launched OPAL-C (COVID-19 Clinician Stress Peer Support) in April 2020.
-OPAL consultants offer confidential peer support for medical clinicians experiencing stress in response to the COVID-19 crisis.
+The OPAL program launched OPAL-C (COVID-19 Clinician Stress Peer Support) in April 2020.
+OPAL consultants offer confidential peer support for medical clinicians experiencing stress.
 In addition, OPAL consultants can provide information regarding available community-based resources for practitioners seeking to establish care with a mental health professional.
-This is in addition to their ongoing psychiatric curbside consultations regarding adult and pediatric patients (OPAL-A and OPAL-K)
+This is in addition to their ongoing psychiatric curbside consultations regarding adult and pediatric patients.
+(OPAL-A and OPAL-K) If you are interested, simply call OPAL number 503-346-1000 or toll free 855-966-7255.

 Access peer support for yourself, or to make a referral for a team member in need.
 Completely confidential support from team members who are not counselors but who are good listeners and can provide support through difficult times.